fastrodev/fastro/readme.md

 # High performance deno web framework
 ![][build] ![][stats]

-Fastro is simple and fast web framework.
-Built on top of [deno standard library](https://deno.land/std@0.74.0).
+Fastro is simple and fast web framework built on top of deno.
+The speed is close to the raw deno HTTP library.

 No need to register routes, controllers, middlewares, templates, or static files.
 They will be loaded and saved when the server starts.

-The speed is close to the raw deno HTTP library.
-[Check perfomance test](docs/perfomance.md).

 ## Features
 - Body handling `application/json`